jacquesmatcgithub/myMovies/design_documents/time_log.md

 02/10/2018 | 8.0 | Working on the admin page of my app.
 Also watched the week 5 videos.
 02/11/2018 | 11.0 | Finished watching the week 4 videos.
 Watched week 5 videos.
 Did the week 4 excercise.
 Changed my indie app to use a DAO for the User.
 Got the user list to show on my app admin page.
 Also coded so if the admin clcks on a user that user's info is displayed.
 02/12/2018 | 4.0 | Worked on the add/update user functionality of the admin page of my project.
+02/13/2018 | 3.75 | Worked on the crud aspects of the admin page of my indie project.